THE ALICE® INITIATIVE

 From 2019-2021, hundreds of individuals received job training, financial literacy training, and are achieving financial stability thanks to ALICE Initiative work and AUW’s partner agencies.

-Programs developed by the cohort provided:
+Programs developed by the Cohort provided:

 • Loan capital for small businesses